andimin182/RobotCar/README.md

 2. Motor module that implements a Motor class for comunicating with the motor.
 3. Servo module that implements a Servo class for comunicating with the camera servos.

-- robotic_car_pkg that contains
+- robotic_car_pkg that contains:
-- Listener node that receives commands of type String on the /command topic
+1. Listener node that receives commands of type String on the /command topic

 ## Client part
 The client part will be represented by my personal laptop, that will connect to the server in order to communicate with the car.